 Science Rocks features AbbVie scientists who share interesting research in their field and why it matters.
-Cheri Enders, Ph.D., ARF, senior director of clinical pharmacology and pharmacometrics, AbbVie, shares an article about Evatar, a model of a female reproductive system that simulates a menstrual cycle and pregnancy hormones.
+In this month's feature, Cheri Enders, Ph.D., ARF, senior director of clinical pharmacology and pharmacometrics, AbbVie, shares an article about Evatar, a model of a female reproductive system that simulates a menstrual cycle and pregnancy hormones.

 The coolest thing in science I’ve recently read is the application of “organs-on-chips” to the female reproductive system.
 The model, called Evatar, can replicate a woman’s menstrual cycle by linking five organ chips together -- an ovary, a fallopian tube, a uterus, a cervix and a liver.